Home Introduction Weddings Around The World Decades Faculty and Friends Conclusion and Appendix

 Or even when all the guests are gone from view, when bride and groom are at last alone together. ( Oxford Book of English Verse, 241)

-Helen and I, in different universities, had courses in British Literature in which we read “L'Allegro,” “Il Penseroso,” and, of course, “ Paradise Lost.”
-But we might have picked from “Poems of the First Period” when Milton looked so young, as the painting of him in the National Portrait Gallery, above.
+Helen, my wife, and I attended different universities where we each read some Milton and later taught his poetry.
+We did not, however, select a poem of Milton for our wedding.
+Perhaps, were we to redo the wedding, we might pick from “Poems of the First Period” when Milton looked so young, as the painting of him in the National Portrait Gallery, above.

 Uncertain whither from myself to fly,